Still Life (1974 film): Plot

 For more than three decades, aging Iranian Mohamad Sardari (Zadour Bonyadi) has worked as a crossing guard at a desolate train station.
 Through the years, Mohamad has done little to stifle the loneliness and boredom inherent in the job.
-Meanwhile, back at his family home, life is similarly uneventful: Mohamad's wife passes the time sewing night and day, especially since the couple's son left to join the army.
+Meanwhile, back at his family home, life is similarly uneventful: Mohamad's wife passes the time weaving night and day, especially since the couple's son left to join the army.
 As time passes, Mohamad mechanically continues to do his duty.